 - Students must attend classes regularly and ensure their attendance does not fall below 85%. - Students must complete all set tasks in order to achieve course outcomes. - Every student has the responsibility to be familiar with the school's assessment and procedures policy handbook.
-Every student must also be familiar with the course information contained in the handbook. - If a student is absent on the day an assessment task notification is issued then it is her responsibility to contact the teacher and/or Head Teacher to obtain the task notification. - It is important that the student speaks with their Class Teacher or Head Teacher of the Faculty if there is any doubt about the requirements of the subject/course assessment policy. - It is the responsibility of the student to be present for, or to hand in all assessment tasks at the required time as specified in the booklet and the assessment calendar. - In the lesson time when you are not required in class, you are expected to work in the Senior Study Centre- any missed periods in the SSC will be treated as truancy.
-It is critical that you make the most of all time spent in the Study Centre.
-It is staffed, and you should seek support and assistance from staff on duty.
-Both the assessment schedule and the HSC are academically very demanding the school believes that availability of additional study time through the Learning Centre is a great advantage.
-Use this time constructively on projects, assignments or set homework.
-Seek out your classroom teachers for help when required.
+Every student must also be familiar with the course information contained in the handbook. - If a student is absent on the day an assessment task notification is issued then it is her/his responsibility to contact the teacher and/or Head Teacher to obtain the task notification. - It is important that the student speaks with the Head Teacher of the Faculty if there is any doubt about the requirements of the subject/course assessment policy. - It is the responsibility of the student to be present for, or to hand in all assessment tasks at the required time as specified in the booklet and the assessment calendar.